citizenweb3/blog/cosmosnews.md

 - New COSMOS app v.2.34.6 is available to download in LedgerLive This version restores IBC transactions

 - The problem of crypto wallets typically being purely transactional tools with clunky UX & intimidating steps is now solved with Leap super wallet for Cosmos that has IBC transfers, governance, staking, and many more! https://twitter.com/leap_cosmos

+### Evmos&Cosmos news till Aug 4

+Evmos and Cosmos News till April 4th

+- On July 30th, the dYdX Chain reached 44% of its developing process, which means that launch is on its way!

+- Cosmos ecosystem continues to grow with native $USDC coming to Osmosis!

+- [The support for Cosmos SDK](https://github.com/ignite/cli/issues/2673) v0.46.0 and Ignite CLI is bringing IBC v5 with chain scaffolding features!

+- RND Engineering update has been released for Cosmos with new module, msg-based governance proposals, Baseapp PostHandlers, and transaction tips

+- TrustWallet has integrated the Evmos blockchain and integrated Evmos staking directly into the app!